 • Describe the course structure and assessment procedures,

-• Demonstrate the ability to find and correctly cite research material,
+• Find and correctly cite research material,

 Foundations of Modelling and Simulation